-Although the Sage Creek Area covers a large portion of Park County, the vast majority of the planning area is owned and managed by state and federal agencies (indicated on the Future Land Use Map as Resource Management/Recreation) or is not very suitable for significant development (shown as Ranch/
+The vast majority of the Sage Creek Area is owned and managed by state and federal agencies (indicated on the Future Land Use Map as Resource Management/ Recreation) or is not very suitable for significant development (shown as Ranch/Rangeland).

-Rangeland).
 The remainder of the planning area-just east of Cody-features irrigated agricultural lands that are actively in production but that are also heavily fragmented by subdivision development.
 As some of the most suitable land for development, the northwest corner of the Sage Creek Area is categorized as either Rural Residential (farther from the City of Cody) or Urban Residential (adjacent to the City).
 Urban Residential areas may be desirable locations for annexation into the City of Cody in the future and should be designed to meet municipal subdivision standards that accommodate annexation.
 Rural Residential areas are intended to retain their agricultural and large-lot character but could become locations for urban development in the distant future.